Seravo/docs/_posts/2015-10-13-available-commands.md

 [`wp-reset-ssh-password`](/docs/man/wp-reset-ssh-password) - Reset the SSH passwords.
 This is the only way to change the SSH password for a site at Seravo.

 #### wp-seravo-plugin-update
 [`wp-seravo-plugin-update`](/docs/man/wp-seravo-plugin-update) - Update the must-use Seravo Plugin to the latest version.
-It also cleans up all legacy remnants of the `wp-palvelu-plugin`.
 Use `--dev` parameter to pull latest git master instead of the latest stable release.

 ### Developer helpers